allegro/typescript-strict-plugin/README.md

 Our plugin allows adding strict mode to a TypeScript project without fixing all the errors at once.
 By adding `//@ts-strict-ignore` comment at the top of a file, its whole content will be removed from strict type checking.
 To ease migrating a project to use this plugin, you can use `tsc-strict --updateComment` script, which adds the ignore comment to all files that contain at least one strict error.

-Plugins in general doesn't work in compile time.
-They will show errors in your IDE but they won't appear during compilation.
+TypeScript plugins don't work at compile-time.
+They will show errors in your IDE, but they won't appear during compilation.
-To check strict errors in marked files you can use our script `tsc-strict`.
+To check strict errors in marked files you can use `tsc-strict` script.
 This command line tool is created to check for files that should be checked with strict rules in compilation time.
 It finds all relevant files and checks for strict typescript errors only for that files.
 Therefore, we have strict errors inside our files and during build time.